A Man on Death Row: Summary

 The episode opens with Dr. Temperance Brennan and Special Agent Seeley Booth arguing about Booth's refusal to approve Brennan's application to be allowed to carry a concealed weapon as she was formerly charged with a felony (despite not being convicted).
-In Booth's office, they meet Amy Morton, who tells Booth she is the new lawyer of death-row-inmate Howard Epps and asks for his help to prove the innocence of Epps, who is scheduled to be executed in 30 hours.
+In Booth's office, they meet Amy Morton, who tells Booth she is the new lawyer of Howard Epps, an inmate on death row.
+Morton asks for Booth's help to prove the innocence of Epps, who is scheduled to be executed in 30 hours.
 Booth was the investigating officer in the murder case of April Wright, whom Epps is accused of killing.

-After visiting Epps in prison, Booth is unconvinced of Epps' innocence but asks Brennan to look over the case as a personal favor.
+After visiting Epps in prison, Booth is unconvinced of Epps's innocence but asks Brennan to look over the case as a personal favor.
 With the help of Dr. Jack Hodgins and her assistant Zack Addy, Brennan examines the evidence of the case.
 They soon find incongruities in the evidence presented by the prosecution.

 After being sent by Brennan to photograph the surrounding area of the crime scene, Zack suddenly realizes the significance of the numbers that were found with the victim.
 They appeared to be a phone number but they actually correlated to the time and place of a meeting the victim had on the night of her murder.
 Hodgins determines the victim may have been moved from the crime scene before she was deposited at the place where she was found.
 Brennan declares that they need to exhume the body to determine where the victim was killed.
 Meanwhile, Booth visits the victim's family and their lawyer, David Ross, whom Booth finds suspicious.